Accelya

 Airline Controlled Offers - Will Your PSS Allow Them?

-Of course it’s hard to believe that we even have to Ask the Question as to whether or not the major PSS’ will allow their customers to innovate.
 After all, it is a “customer is always right” relationship whereby the airlines purchase a technology suite from their PSS provider, and then the technology is delivered with no strings attached.
 Done.
 Dusted.
 Right?

 Not exactly; because in the airline industry, the “customer is always right” relationship (when the airline is the customer) is not the norm.
 In fact, airlines are contractually forbidden from seeking out some of the innovative new solutions available in the market today, based on the agreements they have in place with their PSS/GDS.
 So, when we ask whether an airline’s PSS will allow airline controlled offers, the shocking answer may very well be “No!